kevinqingshao/ImportCSV/Readme.txt

-I used ASP.NET MVC core to develop the code.
+I used ASP.NET MVC core to develop the a web application.
-There are a page.
-Import CSV page for uploading CSV files.
-Show Account List for displaying accounts list.
+There are two page.
+Import CSV page for uploading CSV files.Show Account List for displaying accounts list.

-I followd solid principles and used Strategy Design Pattern to create ImportCSV\Services\ITransform.cs and ImportCSV\Services\Transform.cs, then did implementation in contoller ImportCSV\Controllers\StandardAccountsController.cs
+I followed SOLID principles and used Strategy Design Pattern to create ImportCSV\Services\ITransform.cs and ImportCSV\Services\Transform.cs, then did implementation in contoller ImportCSV\Controllers\StandardAccountsController.cs